 Don’t hide your product – you might like to give your customers a sneak peek by adding windows to the packaging.
 This demonstrates that you really don’t have anything to hide and can help to build trust with consumers (transparency is a value that translates widely, after all).

 DO: Showcase who you are

 Roll out your brand story in clever ways across your packaging, but tie it in directly to the product.
 If your brand is certified organic, use the appropriate badges.
-If you are family owned, add that into your copy.
-And if your product has a specific target market (it should), do the research to find out what they value – all of that beautiful information can inform decisions that you or your designer make when undertaking product packaging design.
+If you are family-owned, add that to your copy.
+And if your product has a specific target market (it should), research to find out what they value – all of that beautiful information can inform decisions that you or your designer make when undertaking product packaging design.

 We specialise in cosmetic product packaging design and more!